WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 WW2 WVS beret badge

-Note: during the Second World War the WELFARE shoulder title was not available.
+Note: during the Second World War the WELFARE shoulder title was not issued.
 It was a post-war title worn by WVS members often attached to Civil Defence Corps duties (such as the Flying Food Squads).

 WVS Bar Brooches

 The WVS followed the Civil Defence Services in being split into 12 regions, each with a Regional Commissioner.
-Each county had a County Organiser plus County Borough Staff.
-Within the county were Centres with Centre Organisers (plus deputies).In the region of 2,000 WVS centres existed during the war.
+Each county had a COUNTY ORGANISER plus COUNTY BORO' STAFF.
+Within the county were Centres with CENTRE ORGANISER (plus deputies).
+In the region of 2,000 WVS centres existed during the war.

 WW2 WVS Centre Organiser bar brooch